nasa/fmdtools/docs/Examples.rst

   - Using analysis functions like :func:`fmdtools.analyze.tabulate.nominal_vals_1d()` and :func:`fmdtools.analyze.plot.nominal_factor_comparison()` to visualize quantities of interest for the simulation over a range of nominal parameters.

-  - Using analysis functions like :func:`fmdtools.analyze.tabulate.resilience_factor_comparison()` and :func:`fmdtools.analyze.plot.resilience_factor_comparison()` to visualize resilience metrics of the model to a set of fault modes over a range of nominal parameters.
+  - Using analysis functions like :func:`fmdtools.analyze.tabulate.nested_factor_comparison()` and :func:`fmdtools.analyze.plot.nested_factor_comparison()` to visualize resilience metrics of the model to a set of fault modes over a range of nominal parameters.

 - `Defining Fault Sampling Approaches in fmdtools <../examples/rover/Approach_Use-Cases.ipynb>`_ covers how to set up a fault sampling approach and use it to simulate a large number of hazardous scenarios in a model.
 This includes: